-The best Minecraft tower designs are:
+The nine best Minecraft tower designs to build in 1.20 are:

-If you’re looking to assert your dominance in your Minecraft world, with a structure piercing the heavens, then look no further than this Fantasy Tower from Jeracraft.
+If you’re looking to assert your dominance in your Minecraft world with a structure piercing the heavens, then look no further than this Fantasy Tower from Jeracraft.

-Nights in Minecraft are dark, but this build from A1MOSTADDICTED MINECRAFT is sure to be a beacon of warmth (or you could try an actual Minecraft beacon) – and you can probably see it from space, too.
+Nights in Minecraft are dark, but this build from A1MOSTADDICTED MINECRAFT is sure to be a beacon of warmth (or you could try an actual Minecraft beacon), and you can probably see it from space, too.

 Beginning with a stone pillar before essentially building a beautiful house on top, before growing in complexity and detail the higher it goes.
-Even better, when it’s dark the lights in the windows and on the column add an extra dose of atmosphere.
+Even better, when it’s dark, the lights in the windows and on the column add an extra dose of atmosphere.

 This Rustic Tower from Avomance is as monolithic as it is beautiful, perched atop a hill overlooking a port village.